+How to protect rabbits from the cold?
 If you don’t have enough indoor space for keeping bunnies, don’t worry.
-Security, comfort, spacious hutch is a delicate outdoor environment for rabbits, your beloved bunny will not only survive but will thrive during the cold winter months.
+Security, comfort, spacious hutch will protect rabbits from the cold.
+Your beloved bunny will not only survive but will thrive during the cold winter months.
 So finding the best outdoor bunny house is a crucial point.

 The bunny house you choose will be your pet rabbits home for the rest of its life.
 Aivituvin is one of the leading brands in the wooden rabbit hutch industry who has the best options when it comes to choosing what’s right for your babies!